 7. Tire repair:

 We always, always have a flat tire.

 a.
 All riders with tubed tires should carry a spare tube

 b.
 All riders with tubeless tires should carry a plug kit.

-Any adventure bike or dual sport bike you don’t mind riding in gravel.
-Plated is a good idea.
+Any adventure bike or dual-sport bike you don’t mind riding in gravel.
+Plated is a must.
 Knobbies are a good idea.
 Ride whatever the hell you think will work for you!

 11. If you have a lot of questions call me.
 Scott: 479-253-3318.
 If I do not answer, leave a message.
 I will return your call.

-Throughout the year we ride the Ozark Mountains searching, exploring, and hunting for the “best” roads for riding our dual sport bikes.
+Throughout the year we ride the Ozark Mountains searching, exploring, and hunting for the “best” roads for riding our dual-sport bikes.
 Many choose to communicate through online forums and others find ride buddies during their adventures.
-Either way we all want one thing…an awesome, adventurous ride in the mountains.
+Either way, we all want one thing…an awesome, adventurous ride in the Ozark Mountains.